robmats555/AMS362_HW1/README.md

 <img src="Heart.PNG" width=500>

 I then used a for loop to go from the cusp of the heart, down the y-axis to check whether or not a circle with that point as its center would hit any of the pre-selected points on the circumference of the heart.
 As soon as a circle was found to have intersected a point on the heart, the algorithm would return the previous center that didn't intersect.
-This would be the center of the circle, which I would then subtract from the area of the heart by itself
+This would be the center of the circle, which I would then subtract from the area of the heart itself

 ## Algorithm Description: Finding the Area of the Heart
 I broke the heart up into two functions and placed them up against x-axis in order to do the rectangle rule on it.
 This is shown in the image below.